This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of GERD?

 Heartburn is the most common symptom of GERD.
 You may feel burning pain in your chest or below the breast bone.
 This usually occurs after meals and spreads to your neck, jaw, or shoulder.
+The pain gets better when you change positions.
 You may also have any of the following:

 - Bitter or acid taste in your mouth